 It is at this point that I want to leave the hotel.

 A walkthrough of the Ocean House Hotel mission

-The little girl ghost cries and you follow her sobs through all the traumatic epistolary accounts: the diary tells you the mother was suspected of cheating and the father was an axe murderer who killed her over a stray necklace, that he was an alcoholic and set the hotel alight.
-You get stuck in a kitchen, where the pots and pans violently attack you.
+The little girl ghost cries and you follow her sobs through all the traumatic epistolary accounts: The diary tells you the mother was suspected of cheating and the father was an ax murderer who killed her over a stray necklace, that he was an alcoholic and set the hotel alight.
+You get stuck in a kitchen where the pots and pans violently attack you.
 The closer you get to the pendant, the more things get unstable.
 The bedrooms shake with flames, and you run your puny character through the upstairs rooms desperately trying to find the one thing that will let you get out of this hell.

 That is all of the sunshine you will see for the rest of the game.
 Terrifying and brilliant.
 Awful and exhilarating.
 I never want to play through that mission again for as long as I live.

 I love survival horror, but I’ve become such a scaredy cat because, frankly, the experiences I’ve just described have served to make survival horror games something more than their parts.
 My memory of those experiences has amplified their power to be more terrifying than the designers ever actually made them.
 The fear lives in the mind, you know?
 The idea that I might one day be as scared as I remember being at these moments is preventing me, a fully grown adult, from trying to play through more games without the company of other grown-ups.

 I’m enjoying the suspense and dedication to the genre in Alien: Isolation, but you can rest assured that I’m playing it with someone else in the room—just in case that witch from Granny’s Garden comes creeping up behind me.